willstMSFT/microsoft-365-docs/microsoft-365/syntex/prebuilt-model-simple.md

 # Use a prebuilt model to extract information from simple documents in Microsoft Syntex

-The *simple document processing model* offers a flexible, pre-trained solution for extracting key-value pairs, selection marks, and named entities from basic structured documents.
+The *simple document processing model* offers a flexible, pretrained solution for extracting key-value pairs, selection marks, and named entities from basic structured documents.
 Unlike other prebuilt models with fixed schemas, this model can identify keys that others might miss, providing a valuable alternative to custom model labeling and training.
 It also supports barcodes and language detection.

-## Types of documents for this model
+## Types of documents

 Simple document processing works best with the types of documents that contain structured information, such as:

-- **Forms**: These often have clear fields and labels, making it easier to extract key-value pairs.
+- **Forms** – These often have clear fields and labels, making it easier to extract key-value pairs.

-- **Invoices**: Typically include consistent layouts with tables and key-value pairs.
+- **Invoices** – Typically include consistent layouts with tables and key-value pairs.

-- **Receipts**: Similar to invoices, they have structured data that can be easily extracted.
+- **Receipts** – Similar to invoices, they have structured data that can be easily extracted.

-- **Contracts**: Contain well-defined sections and clauses that can be parsed effectively.
+- **Contracts** – Contain well-defined sections and clauses that can be parsed effectively.

-- **Bank statements**: Include tables and structured data that are ideal for extraction.
+- **Bank statements**–: Include tables and structured data that are ideal for extraction.

-These documents benefit from the optical character recognition (OCR) capabilities and deep learning models used to extract key-value pairs, tables, and selection marks.
+These documents benefit from the optical character recognition (OCR) capabilities and deep learning processes used to extract key-value pairs, tables, and selection marks.

 > [!NOTE]
-> Currently, this model is available only for .pdf and image file types in the English language.
-More supported file types and languages will be added in future releases.
+> Currently, this model is available for .pdf and image file types and in a variety of languages.
+More supported file types will be added in future releases.

 To use a simple document processing model, follow these steps: